brendanhaines/brendanhaines.github.io/_posts/2017-08-25-first-knife.md

 Since I didn't go into this with knifemaking experience, I wanted to work with a relatively forgiving steel.
 From a little research I found that 1075, 1095, and O1 steels are all pretty good for beginners and are oil quenchable.
 I settled on 1095 because I wanted better edge retention (over 1075) and didn't know much about O1.

 Almost the entire blade was shaped with a 1x30" belt sander.
 Mine is from Harbor Freight.
-It's not perfect but the price is right (especially with coupons!!).
+It's not perfect but the price is right.

 ![Marked steel]({{base-url}}/assets/first-knife/marked-steel.jpg) | ![Rough blade]({{base-url}}/assets/first-knife/rough-blade.jpg)